Imran-imtiaz48/T-SQL-scripts-to-generate-database-health-report/GetServerDatabaseInfoUsingStoreProcedureDocumentation.md

 ## Additional Information

-- **CPU and Memory Utilization**: Provides details about CPU and memory usage.
+- **CPU and Memory Utilization**: Details about CPU and memory usage.
-- **I/O Statistics**: Gives insights into read and write operations and their latencies.
+- **I/O Statistics**: Insights into read and write operations and their latencies.
-- **Wait Statistics**: Displays various wait types and their durations.
+- **Wait Statistics**: Various wait types and their durations.
-- **Error Logs**: Shows recent error logs from the SQL Server.
+- **Error Logs**: Recent error logs from the SQL Server.
-- **Index Fragmentation**: Lists fragmented indexes and their fragmentation percentages.
+- **Index Fragmentation**: Fragmented indexes and their fragmentation percentages.
-- **Query Store Information**: Provides details about the most resource-intensive queries.
+- **Query Store Information**: Details about the most resource-intensive queries.
-- **Blocking and Deadlocks**: Identifies blocking sessions and deadlocks.
+- **Blocking and Deadlocks**: Blocking sessions and deadlocks.
-- **Security and Permission Audits**: Lists permissions for various database principals.
+- **Security and Permission Audits**: Permissions for various database principals.

 ## Troubleshooting

 - Ensure you have the necessary permissions to access system views and execute the stored procedure.
-- If you encounter any errors, review the error messages for specific issues related to permissions or missing objects.
+- Review error messages for specific issues related to permissions or missing objects if you encounter errors.
 - For large databases or instances with many jobs, the procedure might take some time to execute.
 Consider running it during off-peak hours.

 ---

-This README provides an overview of the `GetServerDatabaseInfo` stored procedure, including its installation, usage, and the details it outputs.
+This documentation provides an overview of the `GetServerDatabaseInfo` stored procedure, covering its installation, usage, and the details it outputs.
 It serves as a guide for database administrators to effectively monitor and optimize their SQL Server environments.